5 Easy Ways to Eat More Vegetables Every Day

 4. Utilize your slow cooker

 When I think slow cooker, I tend to think giant hunks of meat simmering until they're tender.
 But recently, I've been taking advantage of our slow cooker to put more veg-forward dinners on the table.
 While evenings are crazy with two young kids, I often have a pocket of time earlier in the day to chop some vegetables and throw them in my slow cooker.
 These Slow-Cooker Southwest Quinoa Bowls include peppers, onions, tomatoes and corn—plus they're delicious!
-These easy vegetarian slow-cooker recipes have been giving me lots of inspiration to get my veggies in every night.
-(If you're more of an Instant Pot fan, these healthy vegetarian recipes can help inspire you.)

 5. Use store-bought sauces